Quantitative convergence rates for extended mean field games with volatility control: Setting and main results

 \item The functions \(\varphi = b, \sigma, \sigma^0, f\) can be decomposed as

 where \(\varphi^{(1)}\) and \(\varphi^{(2)}\) are Borel measurable functions, and \(\mu\) denotes the first marginal of \(\xi\) on \(\R^n\). \end{enumerate} \end{assump}

 \begin{remark} Let us elaborate on the assumptions. \ref{assump:differentiability} is a prerequisite for applying the SMP.
-Specifically, the derivatives assumed here drive the adjoint equations in the FBSDEs that characterize the equilibria. \ref{assump:Lipschitz}, \ref{assump:linear_growth}, and \ref{assump:bounded_L_derivative} are invoked repeatedly throughout the proof of the main theorem to establish moment bounds and error estimates for the FBSDE systems. \ref{assump:quadratic_growth} ensures that the cost functional remains finite for any choice of admissible strategies. \ref{assump:decomposition} is usually referred to as a separability condition.
-This is also standard in the literature on extended MFGs; see \cite{cardaliaguet2018mean, carmona2015weak, djete2022extended, lauriere2022convergence}.
-In our setting, this condition decouples the optimizer $\Lambda$ of the Hamiltonian (see Lemma \ref{lemma:optimizer_of_Hamiltonian}) from the distribution of the control. \end{remark}
+Specifically, the derivatives assumed here drive the adjoint equations in the FBSDEs that characterize the equilibria. \ref{assump:Lipschitz}, \ref{assump:linear_growth}, and \ref{assump:bounded_L_derivative} are invoked repeatedly throughout the proof of the main theorem to establish moment bounds and error estimates for the FBSDE systems. \ref{assump:quadratic_growth} ensures that the cost functional remains finite for any choice of admissible strategies. \ref{assump:decomposition} is usually referred to as the separability condition.
+Although this is restrictive, it is fairly standard in the literature on extended MFGs; see \cite{cardaliaguet2018mean, carmona2015weak, djete2022extended, lauriere2022convergence}.
+In our setting, this condition decouples the optimizer $\Lambda$ of the Hamiltonian (see Lemma \ref{lemma:optimizer_of_Hamiltonian}) from the distribution of the control.
+In order to dispense with this condition, one might rely on an analysis of the fixed-point maps as detailed in \cite[Section~3]{jackson2025mfg_control}.
+However, to avoid further technical complexity, we impose the condition. \end{remark}

 Let us also impose some assumptions on the Hamiltonian $H$, taking values in $\R$:

 for $(t, x, y, z, z^0, a, \xi) \in [0,T] \times \R^n \times \R^n \times \R^{n\times d} \times \R^{n\times d} \times \R^{\ell} \times \mathcal{P}_2(\R^n\times\R^{\ell})$. \begin{assump} Let $H$ be as defined in \eqref{eq:def_Hamiltonian}. \begin{enumerate}[label=(\roman*)] \item We assume that for all $(t, x, y, z, z^0, a, \xi, u)$ and $(t, x^{\prime}, y^{\prime}, z^{\prime}, z^{0\prime}, a^{\prime}, \xi^{\prime}, u^{\prime})$ in